Alida Schuyler

-Alida Livingston (1656–1727) was a New Netherlands-born businesswoman in Dutch Colonial America who exerted a considerable influence in the life of the colony.
+Alida Livingston, Lady of Livingston Manor (1656–1727), formerly Alice van Rensselaer, was a New Netherlands-born businesswoman in Dutch Colonial America who exerted a considerable influence in the life of the colony.
 She was married first to Nicholas van Rensselaer, son of Kiliaen van Rensselaer, a founding director of the Dutch West India Company and first patroon of Rensselaerswyck, then to her late husband's secretary, Robert Livingston the Elder, the first Lord of Livingston Manor.

 Early life

 Alida Schuyler was born in Beverwyck (Albany), in the New Netherlands (New York) as the daughter of the wealthy fur trader Philip Pieterse Schuyler (1628-1683) and Margaretha van Slichtenhorst (1628-1711), of German ancestry.
 She was one of ten children born to her parents, including Pieter Schuyler (1657–1724), Arent Schuyler (1662–1730) and Gertruj Schuyler (b.
 1654), who was married to Stephanus van Cortlandt (1643–1700).

 Career

 Alida Schuyler was a major businesswoman particularly during her second marriage, to Robert Livingston the Elder: she acted as his business partner and political and economical adviser, and together they divided the responsibility of the business and exerted a considerable economic and political influence in the Colony.

 In 1686, the couple managed to acquire city privileges for Albany.
 She also participated in a long term lawsuit about the inheritance of her first spouse against his relatives.
 From 1686, she resided at Livingston Manor.
 She retired from business for health reasons in 1716.